nurbek77-cs/threat-hunting-project1/README.md

-# Threat Hunting Project
+# Threat Hunting for Malicious Windows Activity using CTI, OSINT and MISP

-This project applies Cyber Threat Intelligence, OSINT, IOC analysis and MITRE ATT&CK for threat hunting.
+# Project Overview
+Threat Hunting for Malicious Windows Activity using Cyber Threat Intelligence and OSINT
+# Project Goal
+The goal of this project is to investigate malicious activity on Windows systems using Cyber Threat Intelligence (CTI), Open Source Intelligence (OSINT), Indicators of Compromise (IOCs), and MITRE ATT&CK.

 Weeks:
 - Week 1: CTI fundamentals